Learn how to make kombucha at home and rejoice in the art of naturally fermented probiotic drinks!

 Ingredients for Original Kombucha:

-- 1 Kombucha SCOBY (we bought ours online off)
+- 1 Kombucha SCOBY (we bought ours online)

 - 1 Gallon spring water (we buy ours from the store in gallon jugs).
 Don’t use water from your faucet because it probably has chlorine and/or fluoride in it

-- 10 black tea or green tea (no frills) tea bags
+- 10 black tea or green tea tea bags (choose straight-up black or green tea that doesn’t include any additional flavors, orange peels, oils, etc).

 - 1 cup organic cane sugar